katharmoi/Buyrun/README.md

  Easily order at restaurants, bars ,cafes, clubs.
 Just scan the qr code at your table ,select what you like and order.
 Put an end to waiting for the menu , waving to waiters to draw attention, or missing items.
 No more surprise bills .
 You will also know how much you spend in a time period..
 Moreover you can see who is at the place and chat with them.

-# Used APIs & Frameworks
+# Used Libraries
-Implemented using custom Content Provider, Sqlite ,Firebase Auth, Firebase Database, Firebase Storage, Google Locations, Google Maps and Search interface supporting custom suggestions.
+- RxJava
+- Dagger2
+- Dagger Android
+- Firebase Auth
+- Firebase Database
+- Firebase Storage
+- Google Location
+- Google Maps
+- Timber
+- Mockito
+- Espresso

 # Features
 - Quick order by scanning qr codes at the tables